-The following locations are some places where ambulance services may pick up a person requiring urgent medical treatment for a serious injury or illness.
-There are other suitable safe areas, don't just rely on this list, familiarise yourself with these and other places you select.
-You must give specific details to emergency services.
+These locations are places where ambulance services may pick up a person requiring urgent medical treatment for a serious injury or illness.
+There are other suitable safe areas, don't just rely on this list.
+Familiarise yourself with these and other possible places.

+You must give specific details to Emergency Services.